 - You can see all the attractions in Tainan in 1 to 2 days

-- Tainan is a compact city and you can walk to most attractions but you should take the Tainan city bus to Anping District so you can save your energy to wander through the neighbourhood instead.
-Use your Google Map to see exactly which bus route you should take instead.
-Basic adult fare is NT$18.
+- Tainan is a compact city, and you can walk to most attractions, but you should take the Tainan city bus to Anping District to save energy to wander through the neighbourhood instead.
+Use your Google Maps to see which bus route you should take instead.
+The basic adult fare is NT$18.

 - If you haven’t already, purchase a rechargeable card called iPass.
 The card is good for taking public transportation in major cities in Taiwan.
 You can get an i-pass at any major train station.